 The ISO standard “ISO9283: Manipulating industrial robots - Performance criteria and related test methods” describes tests to evaluate the performance of industrial robots.
-Among other things, it describes some procedures to properly measure robot position accuracy, repeatability as well as path accuracy.
+Among other things, it provides procedures to properly measure robot position accuracy, repeatability and path accuracy.

 According to the ISO9283 norm, all the testing should be performed inside the so-called ISO test cube.
 The ISO test cube is supposed to be the largest cube that can fit inside the robot workspace.
 Furthermore, position accuracy and repeatability should be measured at five different configurations 30 times.
 It is well known that 5 configurations are not enough to provide an appropriate measurement of accuracy for modern robots.

 Most robot manufacturers only provide robot positional accuracy if the robot has been calibrated, furthermore, they use at least 100 different configurations to provide appropriate position accuracy statistics.
 Industrial robots are highly repeatable but not accurate; therefore, the accuracy of an industrial robot can be improved through calibration.